jcchikikomori/php7-starter/README.md

 # MyPHP
 The easiest way to learn PHP!
 Good for prototyping your app.
-Want to build your own app soon, but you don't know PHP?
-And also getting to know frameworks which is frustrating & overwhelming to learn?
+Want to build your own app soon in PHP quickly?
 Why don't you try this one?
 MyPHP!!

 This is also my prototype template to easily test my projects before moving onto the real setup